 Sign in to view your journeys, link your Nectar card and more

-Special 'Key Worker' timetable in operation until further noticeThere are major disruptions on the TPE Network. - Click for more information - Last updated: 1:25 AM
+Amended timetable in operation until further notice: Remember - only travel if your journey is necessaryThere are major disruptions on the TPE Network. - Click for more information - Last updated: 10:58 PM

 Darlington sometimes feels a little unsung, however, it does have a lot deal to shout about.
 The world's first passenger railway began in Darlington and the trains have been rolling in ever since.
 Not least to sample some of the fantastic events, attractions and shopping that are to be had here.
 Thanks to those rail links this Tees Valley market town is also handy to get to, at just under an hour from Leeds and 1 hour 50 minutes from Manchester Piccadilly.